AntoJebi7/CSS-Designs-and-Patterns/README.md

 3. **Add** your design files and update the README if necessary.
 4. **Submit** a pull request with a brief description of your design.

-## License

-This project is licensed under the [MIT License](LICENSE).
-See the LICENSE file for details.

 ## Contact

-For any questions or feedback, feel free to open an issue or contact us at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, feel free to open an issue or contact me.

 Happy designing!